SirRicSteel/TheosResearch.org/governance/THEOS_Foundational_Clarifications.md

 - *Ethical* — enforces restraint and accountability
 - *Operating System* — governs execution, allocation, and control

-THEOS does not imply divinity, sentience, or authority.
+THEOS does not imply divinity, complex reasoning, or authority.
 It denotes a **governing layer above raw capability**.

 The name is aspirational, not anthropomorphic.